ryanbeau/gorecast/README.md

             accountID
             accountName
             startBalance
-            yearlyIncomeByMonth: sumLedgerRangeByMetric(from: $from, to: $to, type:INCOME, metric: MONTHLY)
-            yearlyExpenseByMonth: sumLedgerRangeByMetric(from: $from, to: $to, type:EXPENSE, metric: MONTHLY)
+            yearlyLedgersByMonth: sumLedgerRangeByMetric(from: $from, to: $to, type:[INCOME, EXPENSE], metric: MONTHLY) {
+                from
+                to
+                count
+                incomes
+                expenses
+            }
             yearlyExpenseByCategory: sumLedgerRangeByCategory(from: $from, to: $to, type:EXPENSE) {
                 categoryName
                 amount